kamwoh/DeepIPR/README.md

   "6": "this is my signature"
 }
 ```

+For passport in our experiments, we are randomly choosing 20 images from test data of the dataset.
+Passports in the intermediate layer will be activation map of 20 images computed from pretrained model.

 ## Citation
 If you find this work useful for your research, please cite